 Judge Rumer has been a member and past Chairman of the Board of Directors of the Muscogee County Department of Family and Children Services from 2001 to 2010.
 A member of the St. Paul United Methodist Church, Judge Rumer has served as Chairman of the Administrative Board, and he taught Sunday School for thirty years.
 Judge Rumer is also a high school football official working as a side judge or field judge.

 In 1995, Judge Rumer received from the State Bar of Georgia the H. Sol Clark Award in recognition of his Pro Bono efforts in opening access to the courts for the indigent and poor.
 In 1998, he received from the State Bar of Georgia the Justice Robert Benhan Award for Community Service.

 Honorable Judge Arthur L. Smith III100 10th Street, Government Center - Tower, 7th Floor

 Art Smith is a Columbus native who was educated in the public schools and graduated from Columbus High School in 1973.
 He earned a Bachelor's degree in Political Science from Columbus College (now known as CSU).
 He earned his law degree from Samford University's Cumberland School of Law and later obtained an L.L.M. in Taxation in 2005 at the University of Alabama School of Law.

-He is a member of the State Bar of Georgia, American Bar Association, the Columbus Inns of Court, and the Columbus Bar Association.
+He is a member of the State Bar of Georgia, American Bar Association, the Columbus Inns of Court (President 2014-2015), and the Columbus Bar Association.
 He is also an active member of St. Luke United Methodist Church and the Kiwanis Club of Columbus and serves on several community boards.

 © 2009 Columbus, Georgia